-Orange County sightseeing can really tire you out.
-Sometimes you just need to take a break.
-Leave the driving and traffic to someone else as you visit, taste, and sample the best of Orange County’s craft beer scene with OC brewery tours.
+Orange County sightseeing can tire you out.
+Sometimes you need to take a break.
+Leave the driving and traffic to someone else as you visit, taste, and sample the best of Orange County’s craft beer scene with O.C. brewery tours.

-Just a couple of stops on OC brewery tours could include Laguna Beach beer Co., Drift Distillery, Left Coast Brewing Co., or the Brewing Reserve of California.
+A few stops on O.C. brewery tours could include Laguna Beach beer Co., Drift Distillery, Left Coast Brewing Co., or the Brewing Reserve of California.

 15. The Bowers Museum

-Located in Santa Ana, the Bowers Museum features more than 100,000 Native American, Asian, Pre-Columbian Mesoamerican, African, and Californian artistic items in a Mission-Revival-style structure.
+Santa Ana’s Bowers Museum features more than 100,000 Native American, Asian, Pre-Columbian Mesoamerican, African, and Californian artistic items in a Mission-Revival-style structure.